Marywood University

-Marywood University is a private Catholic university in Scranton, Pennsylvania, United States.
+Marywood University is a private Catholic university in Scranton and Dunmore, Pennsylvania, United States.
 Established in 1915 by the Sisters, Servants of the Immaculate Heart of Mary, Marywood currently enrolls more than 2,800 students in a variety of undergraduate, graduate, and doctoral programs.
 The university has a national arboretum with more than 100 types of trees and shrubs.

 History

 The Sisters, Servants of the Immaculate Heart of Mary came to Scranton, Pennsylvania, and established St. Cecilia's Academy in 1878 "for young ladies".
 Mount St. Mary's Seminary opened in 1902.
 Mother M. Cyril Conway, IHM superior in 1901, deliberately chose the term "seminary" (roughly equivalent to a high school in present times) to avoid the suggestion of a finishing school – a much more common destination at that time for older girls who could afford to continue their education – as it was intended to be "a place where young scholars dedicated themselves to serious study".
 The Motherhouse was co-located with the seminary.
 Its buildings suffered major damage during a fire in the 1970s.
 As a result, the Jesuit Scranton Preparatory School, then a boys' school, became co-educational to accommodate the girls.
 An entrance arch, now known as "Memorial Arch", still stands on the present-day campus and the former seminary's name can be seen engraved on it.

 The seminary was the next step to the sisters' ultimate goal: to open a women's college in Scranton.
 Marywood College opened on September 8, 1915 with 34 students.
 Germaine O'Neil served as the first president and treasurer.
 It was the fifth Catholic women's college in the United States.
 The first batch of students graduated in 1919 with a Bachelor of Arts, Bachelor of Science, or Bachelor of Letters.
 By the 1930s, the college had diversified its curriculum, offering subjects ranging from the social sciences to pre-medical.
 In 1937, the sisters turned down an invitation to merge with St. Thomas College, then under the Christian Brothers.
 St. Thomas later came under the administration of the Jesuits after World War II and is now the University of Scranton.

 By the 1970s, other single-sex Catholic colleges and universities in the diocese such as College Misericordia and King's College were becoming co-educational and Marywood followed suit, opening its doors to male students in the fall of 1989.
 In 1997, the college was granted university status by the Pennsylvania Department of Education, officially becoming Marywood University.

+Since 2019, Marywood has faced enrollment decreases, forcing the university to cut jobs.

+Campus

 Over half the campus is located in Dunmore.
+The remainder is in Scranton.